 Flexible, transparent, and pretty affordable, being able to make spontaneous decisions with your travel plans – while staying covered in case something happens – is made super easy with World Nomads.
 It may not be for everyone, but it sure is for us.

 Should You Buy Travel Insurance?

-Although travel insurance is an additional expense to traveling (which can already get expensive), in my opinion no one should travel without insurance.
-Like anything in life you never know when something could go wrong.
-God forbid you get in a motorcycle accident, a volcano erupts on the island you’re staying on, or a war breaks out in the country you are in.
+Although travel insurance is an additional expense to traveling (which can already get expensive), in my opinion, no one should travel without insurance, like anything in life, you never know when something could go wrong.
+God forbid you to get in a motorcycle accident, a volcano erupts on the island you’re staying on, or a war breaks out in your country.
 Of course, most trips go on unscathed, but there’s always that chance.

 We’ve been traveling since 2011.
-We’ve spent more than five years of our life on the road, and have never had to make a claim on travel insurance.
-BUT we still have it for those just in case times.
-Travel insurance is there in case something goes wrong when you are away from home.
+We’ve spent more than five years of our life on the road and have never had to claim travel insurance.
+But we still have it for those just-in-case times.
+Travel insurance is there if something goes wrong while you are away from home.